 Leica M9 vs Sony A7R II

 The Leica M9 and the Sony Alpha A7R II are two enthusiast cameras that were announced, respectively, in September 2009 and June 2015.
-The M9 is a rangefinder-style mirrorless camera, while the A7R II is a mirrorless interchangeable lens camera.
+The M9 is a rangefinder-focusing mirrorless, while the A7R II is a mirrorless interchangeable lens camera.
 Both cameras are equipped with a full frame sensor.
 The Leica has a resolution of 18.1 megapixels, whereas the Sony provides 42.2 MP.